Hzfengsy/Quoridor-Env/README.md

 def findPath(self, ai):
 	return copy.deepcopy(min_dis), copy.deepcopy(min_path)
 ```
-Get the shortest distance and the shortPath to the destination.
+Get the shortest distance and the shortPath to the destination.
 Return the shortest distance and the next step

 # Code rule